Programme Features

 - Advanced seminars

-- Field placement in global health and development organisations
+- Field placement in one of the global health and development organisations

 - BASc courses on leadership and big data analytics